renderpci/dedalo/docs/publication_api/server_config_api.md

 define('MYSQL_DEDALO_PASSWORD_CONN','MyRead-Only_SecurePassword8763210!');
 ```

 > Is very recommendable to use a strong password for this connection.
-And don't use the same pasword of the priviledged user used in the back-end.
+And don't use the same password of the privileged user used in the back-end.

 ---

 ### Setting MySQL port

-**server_config_api.php**
+./dedalo/publication/server_api/v1/config_api/server_config_api.php

 MYSQL_DEDALO_DB_PORT_CONN `string`